Maybe. This gentleman:

 Imagine some function f(x) that correctly guesses if a voter is going to vote for Biden.

-\begin{align} f({Biden}) = 1 \\ f({not Biden}) = 0 \end{align} To find the mean for a precinct sum the votes, divide by number of votes. $$ \mu = \frac{1}{n} \sum_{i=1}^n f(x) $$ Apply this for a sample population using the straight party votes (SPV): $$ \mu_1 = \text{Mean Democrat vote} = {\text{Democrat SPV} \over \text{Democrat SPV + Republican SPV}} $$ Next we will calculate the mean again using the remaining voter population (the ones that selected Biden/Trump manually.) $$ \mu_2 = \text{Mean Biden vote} = {\text{Biden votes} \over \text{Biden Votes + Trump Votes}} $$ To compare, plot the change in mean versus the SPV mean: \begin{align} \Delta\mu = \mu_1 - \mu_2\\ (\mu{_1}, \Delta\mu) \end{align}
+note: Not sure why the text is wonky\begin{align} f({Biden}) = 1 \\ f({not Biden}) = 0 \end{align} To find the mean for a precinct sum the votes, divide by number of votes. $$ \mu = \frac{1}{n} \sum_{i=1}^n f(x) $$ Apply this for a sample population using the straight party votes (SPV): $$ \mu_1 = \text{Mean Democrat vote} = {\text{Democrat SPV} \over \text{Democrat SPV + Republican SPV}} $$ Next we will calculate the mean again using the remaining voter population (the ones that selected Biden/Trump manually.) $$ \mu_2 = \text{Mean Biden vote} = {\text{Biden votes} \over \text{Biden Votes + Trump Votes}} $$ To compare, plot the change in mean versus the SPV mean: \begin{align} \Delta\mu = \mu_1 - \mu_2\\ (\mu{_1}, \Delta\mu) \end{align}